The Plan

 Infrastructure

-Agege's road network, drainage systems, and public spaces are the backbone of daily life.
+Orile Agege's road network, drainage systems, and public spaces are the backbone of daily life.
 Chairman Idowu's infrastructure mandate targets every ward, prioritising roads that flood, streets that are dark, and public grounds that have fallen into disrepair.
 The goal is a physically transformed community that reflects the dignity of its residents.

 "Every road we fix is a family's journey made safer.
 Every drain we build is a home protected from flooding."